iohkedu-Mn2020/haskell-2020/docs/how-to-publish-to-students.md

 With that then we can change the original question to:

-## How can we have a private /repository/ for teachers, and a another for students
+## How can we have a private _repository_ for teachers, and a another for students

 The idea is that we have the Teachers Repository.
 And we have the Students repository which is a _fork_ of the teachers repostory.